trizen/raku-rosettacode/programming_tasks/T/Table_creation.md

 ```

-If you want a persistent instance of any of these types, you need to declare the name with some scope constraint, but the are no prerequisites to creating instances.
+If you want a persistent instance of any of these types, you need to declare the name with some scope constraint, but there are no prerequisites to creating instances.
 Simply assigning values to them will call them into existence.